natecostello/van_two_point_oh/van/electrical/BMS_wiring_logic_v4/REC_Q_BMS_Wiring_Logic.md

 	# if attribution is needed
 	# source: [vecteezy]
 	# url: url
-tldr: "This design is obsolete and deprecated.
-This was our third version of the BMS Wiring and Logic design.
-It reflects our pivot to the TYCO Tyco EV200HAANA as our Main Contactor and the addition of an Egis XD 500 manual cutoff switch.
-It also reflects our selection of the Multiplus 3KVA inverter charger.
-Lastly, it includes a lot of cleanup."
+tldr: "This is our third version of the BMS Wiring and Logic design.
+It reflects our addition of a custom precharge circuit and significant revisions to the wiring schematic."
 ---
-**This design is obsolete and deprecated.
-This was our third version of the BMS Wiring and Logic design.
-It reflects our pivot to the TYCO Tyco EV200HAANA as our Main Contactor and the addition of an Egis XD 500 manual cutoff switch.
-It also reflects our selection of the Multiplus 3KVA inverter charger.
-Lastly, it includes a lot of cleanup.**
+**This is our third version of the BMS Wiring and Logic design.
+It reflects our addition of a custom precharge circuit and significant revisions to the main wiring schematic.**

-![REC Q BMS Wiring Logic](REC_Q_BMS_Wiring_Logic.svg)
+![REC Q BMS Wiring Logic](REC_Q_BMS_Wiring_Logic.svg) _This schematic captures the full system upstream of the positive and negative bus.
+Greyed-out sections and connections represent design, but not fully implemented portions of the design._

 ## Operation